Manny Machado: 2016

 On August 26, Machado hit his 30th and 31st home runs of the season, becoming the third Oriole on the year to hit 30 home runs (Mark Trumbo & Chris Davis).
 The three became the first trio of Orioles to hit 30+ homers in a single season.
-It was also Machado's tenth homer of the month, making him, Trumbo and Davis the first trio of Orioles with 10 or more home runs in a month.
+It was also Machado's tenth homer of the month, making him, Trumbo, and Davis the first trio of Orioles with 10 or more home runs in a month.
 On August 30, Machado hit his 100th career home run in a 5–3 win over the Toronto Blue Jays.
 He hit the homer in his 578th game, making him the third-fastest Oriole to hit 100 homers.
 He also became the youngest Oriole to hit his 100th home run (24 years, 55 days).

 Machado hit his MLB-leading third grand slam of the season on September 6 in an 11–2 win over the Rays.
 With the homer, he set a new career-high in the RBI column, surpassing his 86 from the previous season.
-It was also his 102nd career homer, tying him with teammate JJ Hardy for 25th on the all-time Orioles home run list.
+It was also his 102nd career homer, tying him with teammate J. J. Hardy for 25th on the all-time Orioles home run list.
 He became the youngest Oriole ever to have three grand slams in the same season.
-He also tied the MLB record for most grand slams in a season age 24 or younger.
-Manny had five RBIs in the game, and joined the likes of Miguel Tejada and Jim Gentile as the only Orioles players with four five-RBI games in the same season.
+He also tied the MLB record for most grand slams in a season at age 24 or younger.
+Manny had five RBIs in the game and joined the likes of Miguel Tejada and Jim Gentile as the only Orioles players with four five-RBI games in the same season.
 On September 18, Machado surpassed his previous season-high in home runs, hitting his 36th, against the Tampa Bay Rays.
 Machado ended his regular season having played in 157 games, slashing .294/.343/.533 while hitting a career-high 37 home runs and driving in a career-high 96 runs.
 He recorded career highs in runs scored, strikeouts, batting average, slugging percentage, OPS, and total bases.